conductiveai/catalyst-docs/welcome.md

 # Overview

-Welcome to the official documentation of the Conductive CatalystSDK 👋.
+Welcome to the official documentation of the Conductive Catalyst SDK 👋.

 The goal of this document is to provide a brief overview of how to get started with Conductive.ai's SDK.